 Watching what you eat can help you manage your symptoms.
 Avoid any foods or chemicals you are sensitive to.

 Smaller meals might also help control nausea, which sometimes happens with chronic fatigue syndrome.
-To help control energy levels, it’s also a good idea to avoid these things:
+To help control energy levels, it may also be a good idea to avoid these things:

 Help Your Memory

-Some people with chronic fatigue syndrome have memory loss.
+Some people with ME/CFS have memory loss.
 Use a day-planner (a paper one or a smart phone app) to keep up with your schedule and remember the things you need to do.

 Set reminders on your smartphone when it’s time to go somewhere or do something.
 Keep lists.
 Use “sticky notes.”

 Puzzles, word games, and card games – also available on your smartphone – can keep your mind active and might help your memory improve.

 About half of those with ME/CFS work.
 If you have problems, you might qualify for coverage under the Americans with Disabilities Act (ADA).
 This law requires some employers to provide “reasonable accommodations” to help people with disabilities do their jobs.

 You might need a flexible schedule, a place to rest at work, and written job instructions for people with memory problems.
 The accommodations depend on your job, your symptoms, and how they affect your ability to do your job.